hbctraining/variant_analysis/lessons/10_variant_filtering.md

 ```
 # Filter for only SNPs with PASS in the FILTER field
 java -jar $SNPEFF/SnpSift.jar filter \
+-noLog \
 "( FILTER = 'PASS' )" \
 $MUTECT_FILTERED_VCF > $PASSING_FILTER_VCF
 ```

   - `java -jar $SNPEFF/SnpSift.jar filter` This calls the `filter` function within the `SnpSift` package

+  - `-noLog` Does not report usage statistics to `SnpEff`'s servers.
+According to their [documentation](https://pcingola.github.io/SnpEff/se_commandline/#logging), it is so that they can monitor which features people are and aren't using.

   - `"( FILTER = 'PASS' )"` This is the syntax that `SnpSift` uses to only retain variant calls with PASS in the FILTER filed of the VCF file